 There are various reasons for this saving behaviour.
-Weak beliefs and ignorance of other money saving options are some of the reasons.
+Weak beliefs and ignorance of other money-saving options are some of them.

-3. There is little sensitisation done on the need and how to save money.
+3. Little sensitisation is done on the need and how to save money.

 4. Too much happiness.

 Ugandans generally like enjoying life.
 They spend the little they earn today without thinking about tomorrow.
-They spend money on luxuries like cars, ladies, gambling, drinking and many others.
+They spend money on luxuries like cars, ladies, gambling, drinking, etc.

 In the forum, I learnt from Dunstan Kisuule that people save money for three main reasons: